Politics A Level

 Politics matters!
 For example, the amount of tax people pay, the age you can marry, vote, join the armed forces and retire are all determined by politicians.
 Parliament makes laws which have a huge impact on our lives.
 Studying Politics means taking an interest in the world around you.
 It means engaging with issues that affect your day to day existence.
 Studying Politics will encourage you to participate in society.
 Becoming a knowledgeable, well informed citizen will open up your eyes to what is going on in the world.

-Assessment is by 3 examinations, each of which is 2 hours long.
+Assessment is by three examinations.
 A combination of questions requiring shorter and longer answers will be given.

 Paper 1 – Government and Politics of the UK: the constitution, pressure groups and government, the Prime Minister